Chen-Abudi/AlohaGracefulCode/README.md

 - **Follow Project Updates:**
   - Keep an eye on the project for updates, new features, and community discussions.

 **_Thank you for your interest in contributing to AlohaGracefulCode!
-Your contributions make a difference! 🌺🤙🏽_**
+Your contributions make a difference!
+Enjoy 🌺🤙🏽_**